Decoding Calypso Smart Card Transaction Logs

 class SequenceGapError(CalypsoParseError):

-"""Raised when validator sequence jumps unexpectedly."""
+"""Raised when the validator sequence jumps unexpectedly."""

 @dataclass(frozen=True)